-The Associate of Applied Science degree in Occupational Development-Child Care Specialist is designed to provide special career training for those individuals who have completed or are in the process of completing a Registered Apprenticeship Program (RAP) in Child Development through the U.S. Department of Labor's Office of Apprenticeship.
+The Associate of Applied Science degree in Occupational Development-Child Care Specialist is tailored to individuals who have either completed or are currently enrolled in a Registered Apprenticeship Program (RAP) in Child Development under the U.S. Department of Labor's Office of Apprenticeship.